raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 + ephem python library
 + logzero python library

 For testing, you should use the Flight OS version of Raspbian.
-This is a special build of the Raspbian operating system, optimised to run on the ISS AstroPis.
+This is a special build of the Raspbian operating system, optimised to run on the ISS Astro Pis.
 It does not include any X-Windows or GUI applications and is *"command line"* only, so is not really a useful platform for actually writing your code and developing on.
 However, you should test your experiment using this version prior to submitting your entry.

 ### Additional Resources